-SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) women and children who are qualified aliens or otherwise are lawfully residing remain eligible. • FMAP is redetermined each quarter.
-States who provide any assistance or coverage during the quarter receive reduced FMAP. • Effective October 1, 2027. other requirements).
-Currently, 30 states currently advantage of this option. • Under current law, undocumented immigrants are ineligible to enroll in Medicaid/CHIP • Some states provide fully state-funded coverage to fill gaps in coverage for immigrants, including for lawfully present and undocumented immigrants. • 14 states +DC cover children regardless of citizenship • CA, CO, IL, MN, OR, WA cover adults regardless of eligibility (CO just offers financial assistance to undocumented immigrants) • The proposed FMAP penalty will discourage states from continuing to offer options for health coverage to any resident who is ineligible for Medicaid, leaving this population largely uninsured, (unless they obtain employer-sponsored health insurance) as the law already prohibits undocumented immigrants from purchasing health plans through CBO SCORE(S) the ACA Marketplaces and new provisions here would further prevent many lawfully present persons from accessing ACA marketplace subsidies.
-NEW PROVISION This provision would shift more costs to SEC.
-71112 (Senate Finance Cmte.): states for providing services that federal Expansion FMAP for emergency Medicaid law requires them to provide

-SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) Emergency Medicaid spending reimburses hospitals for emergency care they are obligated to provide to individuals who meet other Medicaid eligibility requirements (such as income) but who do not have an eligible immigration status Establishes that states cannot receive an enhanced 90% FMAP for emergency care furnished to immigrants who would meet Medicaid expansion requirements but are ineligible due to immigration status.
-Currently, states can receive a 90% match for emergency services provided to individuals who would be eligible for ACA Medicaid expansion coverage if not for their immigration status - under this provision this higher matching rate is reduced to the traditional FMAP, shifting the costs to states.
-SUBTITLE B-PREVENTING WASTEFUL SPEN IDING SEC.
-71113 (Senate Finance Cmte.): Prohibition on Implementation of the SEC.
-44121 (House E&C Cmte.): Moratorium on implementation of rule A 2024 rule established, for the first time, national minimum staffing HOUSE BILL CBO SCORE: The provision Final Staffing Rule for Nursing Facilities relating to staffing standards for long- requirements for nursing homes.
-The proposed by the Prohibits CMS from implementing the term care facilities under the Medicare regulation was aimed at addressing well- House bill would result final rule published at 89 Fed Red 408706 and Medicaid programs documented concerns about in savings to the Also eliminates the pre-final rule version substandard nursing facility conditions, federal government of of 42 C.F.R.
-483.70 (e) permanently \$23.1 billion over ten
+SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) the pregnant person or child is not subsequently determined eligible.]
+Program Reauthorization Act of 2009 (CHIPRA)).
+Currently, 30 states currently advantage of this option. • FMAP is redetermined each quarter.
+States who provide any assistance or coverage during the quarter receive reduced FMAP. • Effective October 1, 2027. health insurance) as the law already prohibits undocumented immigrants from purchasing health plans through the ACA Marketplaces and new provisions here would further prevent many lawfully present persons from accessing ACA marketplace subsidies.
+NEW PROVISION Emergency Medicaid spending SEC.
+71112 (Senate Finance Cmte.): Expansion FMAP for emergency Medicaid Establishes that states cannot receive an enhanced 90% FMAP for emergency care furnished to immigrants who would meet Medicaid expansion requirements but are ineligible due to immigration status.
+Reduces the higher matching rate to the states' FMAP for the traditional (non-expansion) Medicaid population Emergency Medicaid spending reimburses hospitals for emergency care they are obligated to provide to individuals who meet other Medicaid eligibility requirements (such as income) but who do not have an eligible immigration status Currently, states can receive a 90% match for emergency services provided to individuals who would be eligible for ACA Medicaid expansion coverage if not for their immigration status This provision would shift more costs to states for providing services that federal law requires them to provide SUBTITLE B-PREVENTING WASTEFUL SPE IDING SEC.
+71113 (Senate Finance Cmte.): SEC.
+44121 (House E&C Cmte.): A 2024 rule established, for the first HOUSE BILL CBO Prohibition on Implementation of the Moratorium on implementation of rule time, national minimum staffing SCORE: The provision Final Staffing Rule for Nursing Facilities relating to staffing standards for long- requirements for nursing homes.
+The proposed by the Same as the House version to stop term care facilities under the Medicare regulation was aimed at addressing well- House bill would result implementation of the recent nursing and Medicaid programs documented concerns about in savings to the home staffing rule.
+While the House .
+0 substandard nursing facility conditions, federal government of